oU1TS/Support-Hero_SESA-Lab-Project/README.md

 - but to export it, open the database in XAMPP and use "Export" to export as a .sql file (or, ".sql.zip")
 - in the new location (in a different computer) create a new database, and use "Import" and select the .sql file or the .sql.zip to import the database files.

+# Future Additions
+- Consistent reminder of services: Accepted / Offered sevices will be reminded throughout the website using a popup bar on the screen
+- Add location to service creation.
+Add "Agreements" to services and make minimum payments (neglegible amount) mandatory to reduce spam.
+- AI Chat
+- CSS improvements
+- Javascript improvements.
+PHP to Laravel/Node.js/Django Backend, and MySQL to MongoDB Database.